Membership of Nato would be ‘cornerstone’ of independent Scotland, says Sturgeon

 The former president, who opposed an offshore windfarm off the coast of the Aberdeenshire golf course he owns, has not ruled out another run for the White House in 2024.

-The First Minister met US Deputy Secretary of State Wendy Sherman in the first day of her visit to the American capital on Monday.
+The First Minister met US deputy secretary of state Wendy Sherman on the first day of her visit to the American capital on Monday, as well as being welcomed to the US Capitol by House speaker Nancy Pelosi – one of the highest-profile figures in US politics.

+Speaking to journalists at the Capitol, the First Minister said: “Scotland and the United States are longstanding friends and allies.

+“The United States is a very valuable and important economic and trading partner so it’s a privilege for me to be here to renew and to strengthen that relationship as we stand together as nations in defence of those values we hold dear.”

 Register for free to continue reading